rust-lang/rust/src/doc/reference.md

 ### Type Parameters

-All items except modules may be *parameterized* by type.
+All items except modules, constants and statics may be *parameterized* by type.
 Type parameters are given as a comma-separated list of identifiers enclosed in angle brackets (`<...>`), after the name of the item and before its definition.
 The type parameters of an item are considered "part of the name", not part of the type of the item.
 A referencing [path](#paths) must (in principle) provide type arguments as a list of comma-separated types enclosed within angle brackets, in order to refer to the type-parameterized item.
 In practice, the type-inference system can usually infer such argument types from context.
 There are no general type-parametric types, only type-parametric items.
 That is, Rust has no notion of type abstraction: there are no first-class "forall" types.

 ### Modules